Swift Student Challenge 2025 Terms and Conditions

 Reasons for Disqualification

-Your submission may not be considered for the Challenge if it does not satisfy all eligibility and submission requirements or if it meets any of the conditions listed below:
+Your submission may not be considered for the Challenge if it does not satisfy all eligibility and submission requirements or for the following reasons:

 • Your app playground does not function during the judging process;

-• Your submitted app playground was not built by you, was built by more than one person, or was built using artificial intelligence tools.
-Plagiarized work will not be considered and may disqualify you from future Challenge participation or opportunities;
+• Your submitted app playground was not built by you, or was built by more than one person;

 • Your app playground requires sign in;

-• You track and/or insert analytics code in your app playground meant to identify or track any usage of the judges; or
+• You track and/or insert analytics code in your app playground meant to identify or track judges' activity while they review your app playground; or

 • You submit the same app playground that you submitted previously, with minimal or no changes.